firelizzard18/exp-vscode-go/README.md

 ## Documentation Viewer

 Go Companion provides a command and editor context menu item for rendering package documentation.
-Right-click a declaration in a Go file and select "Go
+Right click a declaration in a Go file and select "Go
 Companion: Render Documentation":

 ![doc-viewer](./docs/assets/doc-viewer.png)